Matthew 25 Ministries

 Emergency Assistance – Provide limited funds and assistance information to congregation members and the community.

-House of Bread – Provides funding and collect children’s books for use by Dayton children.
+House of Bread – Provides funding and collects children’s books for use by Dayton children.

 Missionary Support – Provide assistance for church members in theological education and pursuit.